henrikgit/MPro-Installation-Guide-GitHub/README.md

 This is a guide to install Minion Pro and Myriad Pro for the use with MikTeX.

-Simply download the latest file named mpro-installation-guide-miktex.pdf and you should be set to go.
+Simply download the latest file named \n mpro-installation-guide-miktex.pdf\n and you should be set to go.

 If you have questions, please do not hesitate to ask here